 Prima: “What are you, gay?”

 Our eggsample yields similar results—minus the left-field ad hominem attack*.
 Further inquiry will get you answers like, “You know.
 Gravity.” or “I dunno, magnets and witches or something.”

 The truth is, the Earth’s axis doesn’t flip1 (only its orientation in relation to the sun changes), and you can balance an egg on any old day.
 It happens that standing an egg or broom is one of those things that is just difficult enough to do that, when pulled off, people attribute it to some sort of irregularity in local gravity or God being extra helpful.
 Days like the equinoxes are picked because people love the idea “balance.”
 Ahh, say it with me, “Balance.”
 Now imagine it in a meadow with flowers and people in flowing clothing.
 They all have yoga mats, too.

 Sometimes other astronomical events are arbitrarily picked to be “egg balance days.”
 I’d love to hear the solar storm explanation, that takes some imagination.
 Lunar perigee makes more sense, as the moon’s proximity causes a greater tidal pull—standing eggs up and plucking airplanes out of the sky.
 That’s how it works, right**?

 It’s actually pretty easy once you get a feel for the technique.
 I had a row of three going at home, but then cats.
 If you want to perform such wizardry, you have only to look to our friend Phil Plait.
-He’s written about this a couple times, including on his old site which contains all the tell-tales of the early internet awkwardness, so I won’t like it here.
+He’s written about this a couple times, including on his old site which contains all the tell-tales of the early internet awkwardness, so I won’t link it here.
 Instead, go to the more recent entry, where you can master the techniques that allow you to bend gravity to your will, then use this immeasurable power to stand eggs up.
 That’s science!

 This post was brought to you by Actinium (Ac).